kenyacoastie/JavaProcessingGame/README.md

 #### Overview

 I just learned how to code in Java 4 days ago.
-So LET'S MAKE A GAME!
+SO LET'S MAKE A GAME!

 ---